CamilleDang/berkeley-food-reviews/README.md

 I enjoyed the lox bagel.
 It was definitely worth the money 💰.
 It was so much that I had to ask my father to finish it.
 The second bagel was simply an everything bagel with cream cheese.
 Yum!
 I did catch a fly on one of the bagels though... #notrad.

+No picture was taken.
+Therefore, here is a picture of the store that I took from Google: